jyoti7770/netflix_project/README.md

 ```
 - to identify the demanding directors movies

-### 7. find top 10 actors from United States who appeared in the highest number of movies.
+### 7.Find top 10 actors from United States who appeared in the highest number of movies.
 ```sql
 select trim(unnest(string_to_array(casts,',')))actors
 from netflix